besmirzanaj/cloudalbania-website/content/posts/2021-12-moving-to-hugo.md

 ## Next steps

 `blog2md` does not import images from blogger.
-Images need to be copied over as [static files](https://gohugo.io/content-management/static-files/) in order to fully remove blogger's dependecies.
+Images need to be copied over as [static files](https://gohugo.io/content-management/static-files/) in order to fully remove blogger's dependencies.